This webinar originally occurred on October 14, 2020

-Detailed Learning Objectives:
+Detailed Learning Objectives

-1) Participants will learn how to use the data dictionary to format the variables used in their research.
+- Participants will learn how to use the data dictionary to format the variables used in their research.

-2) Participants will explore two pathways of processing data after downloading it from the website, how the data files are connected, and how to use the relationship to connect tables.
+- Participants will explore two pathways of processing data after downloading it from the website, how the data files are connected, and how to use the relationship to connect tables.

-3) Participants will learn how to use Microsoft Access, a relational database, to query data from multiple data tables.
+- Participants will learn how to use Microsoft Access, a relational database, to query data from multiple data tables.
 In the end, participants will understand how the data is formatted, how to perform simple filters and complex queries from the downloaded data files.

-Funding for this Forensic Technology Center of Excellence event has been provided by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
+Funding for this Forensic Technology Center of Excellence webinar has been provided by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.